santosonicholas/quicksort/README.md

 |10000      |13.148478 sec|16.086526 sec|13.648602 sec|14.29453533 sec|

 ## Result

-Test is done with both sequential and parallel quicksort programs to find the average time taken to finish quicksorting with a sample size of 10, 100, 1000 and 10000.
+Test is done with finding the average time with quicksorting sequentially and parallel with a sample size of 10, 100, 1000, and 10000

 ### Singular Quicksort vs Parallel Quicksort Time Comparison